Skip to main content

 • Concerta and Vyvanse are both FDA-approved stimulant medications for treating ADHD, but only Vyvanse is approved to treat moderate to severe binge eating disorder in adults.

-• While both drugs are classified as Schedule II controlled substances due to potential for abuse, Vyvanse’s active ingredient, lisdexamfetamine, has a lower potential for abuse due to its prodrug nature, which requires conversion in the body to become active.
+• While both drugs are classified as Schedule II controlled substances due to their potential for abuse, Vyvanse’s active ingredient, lisdexamfetamine, may have a lower potential for abuse because it needs to be converted in the body to become active.

 • Insurance coverage and out-of-pocket costs vary for each medication; generic versions of Concerta and Vyvanse may be covered by insurance and Medicare prescription plans.

-• Common side effects of both medications include appetite and weight loss, anxiety, dry mouth, and insomnia, but patients should consult healthcare providers for a full list of possible side effects and drug interactions.
+• Common side effects of both medications include reduced appetite, weight loss, anxiety, dry mouth, and insomnia, but patients should consult healthcare providers for a full list of possible side effects and drug interactions.

-Attention deficit hyperactivity disorder (ADHD) is a common condition in the United States—6.1 million children between the ages of 4 to 17 years have been diagnosed with ADHD, and about 4.4 percent of adults have ADHD
+Attention deficit hyperactivity disorder (ADHD) is a common condition in the U.S.—7 million children between the ages of 3 and 17 years have been diagnosed with ADHD, and about 4.4% of adults have ADHD

-Concerta and Vyvanse are two stimulant ADHD medications approved by the U.S. Food and Drug Administration (FDA) to treat ADHD.
+Concerta (methylphenidate hydrochloride) and Vyvanse (lisdexamfetamine dimesylate) are two stimulant ADHD medications approved by the Food and Drug Administration (FDA) to treat ADHD.
 Vyvanse can also treat moderate to severe binge eating disorder (BED) in adults.

 Although Concerta and Vyvanse are both stimulants, they are not precisely the same.
 Continue reading to learn more about Concerta and Vyvanse